| The

 rugged canyons with walls of richly coloured volcanic rock and

+extensive mountain ranges.
 Its aura of mystery and

 impenetrability is due to the many shipwrecks, the dense coastal fog

+and rough sea-swell.
 The Namib - Naukluft Park

 in the south - western part of the country is Namibias mist